Last updated:

 A 5–10% weight reduction significantly reduces cardiovascular and metabolic risk.
 Start with a modest calorie deficit of 250–500 kcal/day.
 Use our Calorie Deficit Calculator to plan your approach.

-Medical evaluation recommended.
-Structured programs combining diet, exercise, and behavioral therapy achieve best outcomes.
-Pharmacotherapy or bariatric surgery may be indicated for BMI ≥ 35 with comorbidities.
+Schedule a medical evaluation.
+Structured programs combining diet, exercise, and behavioral therapy achieve the best outcomes.
+Doctors may recommend pharmacotherapy or bariatric surgery for BMI ≥ 35 with comorbidities.

 Current WHO statistics on global obesity prevalence and BMI classification guidance.